 4) completion of 24 clinical hours

 High school students must have completed the Emergency Medical Responder course with a grade of 80% or better.
-Students must be 18 years old at the time of course completion.
+Students must be at least 18 years old at the time of course completion.

-Students must bring a copy of current American Heart Association.
+Students must bring a copy of their current American Heart Association certification.

 Crime Scene Investigation (CSI)

-Successful completion of Administration of Justice course recommended.
+Successful completion of the Administration of Justice course is recommended.

 Some topics in the Administration of Justice and Crime Scene Investigation classes may be sensitive to high school students.

-Lastly, some programs require the submission of personal information, such as DOB and social security number, with state agencies and/or clinical internship partners due to licensing and security clearance requirements.
+Some programs require the submission of personal information, such as DOB and Social Security number, with state agencies and/or clinical internship partners, due to licensing and security clearance requirements.

 Automotive Technology MR I

-Aquire foundation and safety skills knowledge on becoming a professional service technician.
-Students explore career opportunities and requirements of a professional service technician.
+Acquire basic and safety skills for becoming a service technician, and explore the career opportunities and requirements of this profession.
 Content emphasizes beginning transportation service skills and workplace success skills.
 Students study safety, tools, equipment, shop operations, basic engine fundamentals, and basic technician skills.

 Automotive Technology MR II

-Study automotive general electrical systems, starting and charging systems, batteries, lighting, electrical accessories, brakes, heating, and cooling systems, engine repair, transmission operations, drive train, and suspension and steering.
-The student will learn to identify engine problems and how to make necessary repairs while emphasizing workplace safety and service skills.
+Study automotive electrical systems; starting and charging systems; batteries, lighting; electrical accessories; brake, heating, and cooling systems; engine repair; transmission operations; drive train; and suspension and steering.
+The student will learn to identify engine problems and make necessary repairs while emphasizing workplace safety and service skills.